 When the girls were in mainstream education, forest school was the highlight of their week.
-Eleanor in particular.
+E in particular.
 They looked forward to Wednesdays each week, and always came home happier.
 I was able to join in with a forest school session with each of them last year and enjoyed it too.
 Even in the pouring rain!

 The types of activities they’d do at school were planting, climbing trees, journey sticks and natural weaving.
 Come rain or shine (most weeks) they’d get their wellies on and head outside.
 About the only thing I’d give their former school any credit for is forest school.
 They had a dedicated teacher running the sessions who was massively enthusiastic about the benefits of forest school.